JeffMacaluso/JeffMacaluso.github.io/_posts/2018-05-26-LinearRegressionAssumptions.md

     caption: "Painting credit: [Antonio Gisbert](https://en.wikipedia.org/wiki/Antonio_Gisbert#/media/File:Fusilamiento_de_Torrijos_(Gisbert).jpg)"
 ---

 Checking model assumptions is like commenting code.
 Everybody should be doing it often, but it sometimes ends up being overlooked in reality.
-A failure to do either can result in a lot of time being confused, going down rabbit holes, and can have pretty serious consequences from not being interpreted correctly.
+A failure to do either can result in a lot of time being confused, going down rabbit holes, and can have pretty serious consequences from the model not being interpreted correctly.

 Linear regression is a fundamental tool that has distinct advantages over other regression algorithms.
-Due to its simplicity, it's an exceptionally quick algorithm to train which typically makes it a good baseline algorithm for common regression scenarios.
+Due to its simplicity, it's an exceptionally quick algorithm to train, thus typically makes it a good baseline algorithm for common regression scenarios.
 More importantly, models trained with linear regression are the most interpretable kind of regression models available - meaning it's easier to take action from the results of a linear regression model.
-However, if the assumptions are not satisfied, the interpretation of the results are not valid.
+However, if the assumptions are not satisfied, the interpretation of the results will not always be valid.
 This can be very dangerous depending on the application.

 This post contains code for tests on the assumptions of linear regression and examples with both a real-world dataset and a toy dataset.

 # The Data

-For our real-world dataset, I'm going to use the [Boston house prices dataset](http://lib.stat.cmu.edu/datasets/boston) from the late 1970's.
+For our real-world dataset, we'll use the [Boston house prices dataset](http://lib.stat.cmu.edu/datasets/boston) from the late 1970's.
 The toy dataset will be created using [scikit-learn's make_regression function](http://scikit-learn.org/stable/modules/generated/sklearn.datasets.make_regression.html) which creates a dataset that should perfectly satisfy all of our assumptions.

 One thing to note is that I'm assuming outliers have been removed in this blog post.
-This is an important part of any exploratory data analysis (which isn't being performed in this post to keep it short) that should happen in real world scenarios, and outliers in particular will cause issues with linear regression.
+This is an important part of any exploratory data analysis (which isn't being performed in this post in order to keep it short) that should happen in real world scenarios, and outliers in particular will cause significant issues with linear regression.
 See [Anscombe's Quartet](https://en.wikipedia.org/wiki/Anscombe%27s_quartet) for examples of outliers causing issues with fitting linear regression models.

 Here are the variable descriptions for the Boston housing dataset straight from [the documentation](https://www.cs.toronto.edu/~delve/data/boston/bostonDetail.html):